 Volunteers help protect and restore endangered plant and wildlife habitat at Abbotts Lagoon, the Lighthouse Bluffs, and other high value habitat areas at Point Reyes National Seashore.
 Visit some of the most beautiful areas in the park and learn about local plant ecology while you work alongside park staff to carry out ecological restoration projects.
 We encourage volunteers nine years of age and older of all backgrounds and experience levels to participate.
 Tools, gloves, and training are provided.
-Participants are advised to wear long pants, sturdy shoes, and other seasonally appropriate clothing (this is one of our warmer sites), as well as to bring lunch and water.
-Be advised that we'll be pulling prickly thistles.
-No shorts or open-toed shoes.
+Participants are advised to wear long pants, sturdy shoes, and other seasonally appropriate clothing, as well as to bring lunch and water.
 Get involved, meet new people, and make a positive impact on your environment!

 HRP, the "Sunday Team," meets in front of the Bear Valley Visitor Center (directions) at 9 am.
 Call in advance to confirm the workday (occasionally the team travels to another park) and to discuss carpooling needs.
 We generally work until 1 pm, then eat lunch on site.
 Groups of volunteers ages 16 and older may schedule additional weekend or weekday dates; contact Ellen Hamingson at 415-464-5196 or by email.